barn2plugins/posts-data-table/readme.txt

 * Create custom order forms which increase your conversion rate!
 * Support for advanced use cases such as [restaurant ordering systems](https://barn2.com/online-restaurant-ordering-system-woocommerce/), [events calendars](https://barn2.com/woocommerce-events/), and [advanced order forms](https://barn2.com/woocommerce-order-form-plugin/).

-Translations for *Posts Table with Search & Sort* itself are currently provided for French, Spanish, German and Greek.
+Translations for *Posts Table with Search & Sort* are currently provided for French, Spanish, German, Greek and Chinese (Taiwan).
 This data-table plugin is WPML-compatible for content translation, so if you're using WPML, you'll be able to display post tables in whichever language you have set up.

 We make use of the jQuery DataTables library to power the searching and sorting features.